A new dynamic slip approach for wall-modeled Large Eddy Simulations in a Consistent Discontinuous Galerkin Framework: Numerical experiments.

-We first study the effect of mesh resolution on the dynamic slip-wall model predictions at $Re_b = 10600$.
-Wall-normal variation of the mean stream-wise and wall-normal velocity profiles obtained on the coarse and fine grids is shown in Fig.~\ref{fig:Re10k-grid-refine} while Reynolds stream-wise, wall-normal, and shear stress profiles are shown in Fig.~\ref{fig:Re10k-Re_stresses}.
-The model predictions are compared with the experimental data at four stream-wise locations of $x = 1h, 2h, 4h$, and $8h$ which covers the separated as well as post-reattachment regions.
-The mean stream-wise and wall-normal velocity profile predictions at these locations on the two grids closely match with each other and they compare well with the experimental data.
-The reverse flow velocities are captured well on these two grids.
+The reverse flow velocities are captured well on the two grids.
 The Reynolds shear stress profiles on the two grids are also similar to each other and they show a good match with the experiment at the four locations.
 On the other hand, stream-wise and wall-normal Reynolds stress profile predictions on the coarse grid follow the qualitative trend well and the predictions improve on the fine grid and get closer to the experimental data.
-It is to note that, despite the very coarse grid resolution, the agreement between the resolved part of the Reynolds shear and normal stresses with the measurement is reasonably good.
+It is to be noted that, despite the very coarse grid resolution, the agreement between the resolved part of the Reynolds shear and normal stresses with the measurement is reasonably good.